Sint-Eloois-Winkel Sport

 Sint-Eloois-Winkel Sport is a Belgian football club based in Sint-Eloois-Winkel, West Flanders.
 The club play their home games at Sportpark Terschueren.
 The club colours, reflected in their crest and kits, are red and black.
 Formed in 1940, the club has spent most of its existence in the provincial tiers.
 It has matricule number 4408, and is part of the Royal Belgian Football Association (KBVB).

+The club's first team disbanded at the end of the 2023–24 season where they competed in the Belgian National Division 1, the highest amateur football division and third tier of Belgian football.
+With the departure of chairman and main sponsor Geert Cool, the club could no longer sustain itself financially.
+Moving forward, only the second team in the Third Provincial C division and its youth teams remained.

 History

 The club was founded as Voetbalclub Sint-Eloois-Winkel Sport in 1940, during the Second World War.
 Initially, they played in the Catholic Flemish Sports Association, a league that competed with the Royal Belgian Football Association (KBVB).
 In 1946, they joined the KBVB as Sint-Eloois-Winkel Sport and started out in the Belgian Provincial Leagues.
 The club moved through the provincial leagues and from 1964 to 1983 they played in Eerste Provinciale – the highest provincial tier – for 19 consecutive years.
 After that, however, the club declined somewhat, until they even had to fight for retention in the Third Provincial division.
-In the mid-90s, however, the club would rose through the ranks again.
+In the mid-90s, however, the club would rise through the ranks again.
 At its 50th anniversary in 1991, the club became "royal", adding koninklijke to their name.

 In 1995, Winkel Sport won the title of the Third Provincial and was promoted to Second Provincial again.
 Two years later, in 1997, they could also return to Eerste Provinciale.
 Another two years later, in 1999, they also took second place in Eerste Provinciale, again behind Wervik.
 However, due to the merger of KSK Roeselare and KFC Roeselare to K.S.V.
 Roeselare in the national division, an extra spot became available, and Sint-Eloois-Winkel Sport were able to promote through this.
 For the first time the club reached one of the national tiers.